Tower of God: Manhwa

 Lee Jong-hui (Korean: 이종휘), also known by the pen-name S.I.U. ("Slave In Utero") launched Tower of God in Naver's webtoon platform Naver Webtoon on June 30, 2010.
 It is the first story in the "Talse Uzer" universe.
 As of February 2020, Tower of God has collected 4.5 billion views worldwide.
-Tower of God was one of the first webtoons to receive official English translations by WEBTOON in July 2014.
+Tower of God was one of the first webtoons to receive official English translations by Line Webtoon in July 2014.

 Its first and second collected volumes were released simultaneously by Young Com on November 12, 2019.

 In November 2021, Wattpad announced that Tower of God would receive a print release in North America as part of their new Webtoon Unscrolled imprint.

-Volume list

-Game
+Volumes

+Video games

 In 2013, Naver released a mobile role-playing game on Google Play based on Tower of God, developed by Sunrise.
 The game drew in 120 million players shortly after its initial release.
 The Tower of God role-playing game's development continued for two years after its initial release, and the game saw a full commercial release in 2016.
-In February 2016, the game ranked in the top 5 most popular games on South Korea's version of Google Play.
 A cross-webtoon RPG game titled Hero Cantare was released in 2019, featuring Tower of God and other popular titles such as The God of High School and Hardcore Leveling Warrior.

+A mobile turn-based role-playing game, titled Tower of God: Great Journey, developed by Korean company Ngelgames, was released in Korea in April 2022, and globally on February 14, 2023.

+A collectible card role-playing game, titled Tower of God: New World, developed by Netmarble, was released globally on July 26, 2023.
+It features a story mode based on the series, as well as original storyline events and original characters.

+The series has had collaborations with mobile games such as Fantasy War Tactics R, Heir of Light, and Seven Knights.